db-tu-dresden/BTW2025-TSL-Tutorial/README.md

 - aarch64 Linux (Ubuntu)
 - x86-64 Windows 11

+On MacOS (with M>=1) change Line 4 in .devcontainer/devcontainer.json from "Dockerfile" to "DockerfileARM".

 If you face any hurdles setting up the environment, we highly recommend to use __Github Codespace__ (with the provided devcontainer).